Combining Learned and Analytical Models for Predicting Action Effects from Sensory Data: Combining Neural Networks and Analytical Models

 \subsection{Perception}

 The architecture of the network part that processes the image is depicted in Fig.~\ref{fig-perc}.
 We assume that the robot knows the position of its end-effector, which allows us to extract a small ($80 \times 80$ pixel) image patch (``glimpse'') around the tip of the pusher.
-If the pusher is close enough to the object to make contact, the important information for predicting the effect of the push - like the contact point and the normal to the object surface can be estimated from this smaller image.
+If the pusher is close enough to the object to make contact, the important information for predicting the effect of the push - like the contact point and the normal to the object surface - can be estimated from this smaller image.
 It thus serves as an attention-mechanism to focus the computations on the most relevant part of the image.
 Only the position of the object needs to be estimated from the full image.
 The state representation that our perception model extracts thus contains the estimated object position and an encoding of the information represented in the glimpse.

-To obtain the glimpse encoding, we process the glimpse with three convolutional layers with ReLu non-linearity, each followed by max-pooling and batch normalization~\citep{batch_norm}.
+To obtain the glimpse encoding, we process the glimpse with three convolutional layers with ReLU non-linearity, each followed by max-pooling and batch normalization~\citep{batch_norm}.
 For estimating the object position, the full image is processed with a sequence of four convolutional and three deconvolution layers.
 The output of the last deconvolution has the same size as the image input and only has one channel that resembles an object segmentation map.
-We use spatial softmax \citep{rf2} to get the pixel location of the object centre.
+We use spatial softmax \citep{rf2} to calculate the pixel location of the segmented object centre.

 Initial experiments showed that not using the glimpse strongly decreased performance for all networks.
 We also found that using both, the glimpse and an encoding of the full image, for estimating all physical parameters was disadvantageous: Using the full image increases the number of trainable parameters in the prediction network but adds no information that is not already contained in the glimpse.